aws-containers/ecsworkshop-secrets-demo/README.md

 # Amazon ECS Workshop

-This is part of an Amazon ECS workshop at https://ecsworkshop.com
+This is part of the Amazon ECS workshop at https://ecsworkshop.com/secrets/